Fentress County Vehicle Impound Guide

 If You Don't Have a Valid License

-IMPORTANT: Fees accumulate daily.
-The longer you wait, the more expensive it will become to retrieve your vehicle.
+IMPORTANT: Storage fees accumulate every day.
+The longer you wait, the more expensive it will be to get your vehicle back.

 Timeline